Schefflera-Arboricola/Grocery-Store-Site/README.md

 3. Can view their order history and track their orders
 4. Can view their profile and edit their details
 5. Can view their recommendations based on their previous orders
-6. Can view similar products of a given product based on product description
+6. Can view similar products of a given product based on the product description
 7. Can give ratings and reviews to products
 8. Can make online payments and receive OTPs for confirmation of delivery
 9. Receives daily email reminders and monthly reports based on their activity
-10. Can choose whether to receive pdf or text monthly reports via email
+10. Can choose whether to receive PDF or text(HTML) monthly reports via email

 ### Admin :
-1. Can view all the store managers' requests for sign up and approve/reject them
+1. Can view all the store managers' requests for sign-up and approve/reject them
 2. Approve/reject requests from store managers to add new categories, edit or delete existing categories
 3. Can add/edit/delete products and categories